Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 If the value is associated to a property definition then a boolean query is executed that has the following clause:

 * `PROPERTIES` (MUST) Otherwise, in case of a field (e.g. OWNER, ID, READER) a wildcard query is built using that field, for example `OWNER:*`

-## ISNODE (Field, Prefix, Wildcard)

-Search Enterprise only indexes nodes which means the `ISNODE` query becomes a “MatchAll” or “MatchNothing” query.